ABOUT THE LONGMONT CHORALE

 Recordings & Writing

 Wendy has been in the Chorale for 5 years.
 She had not sung in a group since the ‘60s but considers it her lucky day when she joined the Chorale.
 She grew up in Michigan and lived many years in Iowa City before coming to Colorado.
 She is a retired hospice nurse coordinator and broadcast writing consultant.
 She does a little writing for the Chorale and manages CD sales.
-Currently, she is trying to survive her new puppy, Woody.VOLUNTEERS
+Currently, she is trying to survive her new puppy, Woody.Diane Boyle

 Keep Us Singing!